isomerpages/ura-lkywcp/pages/faq.md

 #### **What should the Stage A recommendation letter contain?**

-The nominator should make a case to support why the city should win the Prize by highlighting key strategies and/or initiatives that contribute to the holistic transformation of the city over <u>at least 10 years</u>, in particular the creation of liveable, vibrant and sustainable communities within a quality built environment that incorporates the principles of sustainable development.
+The nominator should make a case to support why the city should win the Prize by highlighting key strategies and/or initiatives that contribute to the holistic transformation of the city over **<mark>at least 10 years</mark>**, in particular the creation of liveable, vibrant and sustainable communities within a quality built environment that incorporates the principles of sustainable development.

 The following are some guiding points for the recommendation letter: